PM Modi holds 'productive meeting' with Sheikh Hasina; India, B'desh sign five MoUs | Politics

 The two prime ministers also released India-Bangladesh Friendship stamps to commemorate the 50th anniversary of establishment of diplomatic relations.

-Modi also offered prayers at a Matua temple in Bangladesh's Orakandi, the birthplace of Hindu mystic figure and Matua community's spiritual guru Harichand Thakur.
+Modi also offered prayers at a Matua temple in Bangladesh's Orakandi, the birthplace of Hindu mystic figures and Matua community's spiritual guru Harichand Thakur.

-Orakandi is the abode of hundreds of Hindu Matua community, a large number of whom are residents of West Bengal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)